LiliaFramework/Lilia/docs/docs/libraries/lia.networking.md

 **Purpose**

-Retrieves a value from `lia.net.globals`, returning a default if not set.
+Retrieves a value from `lia.net.globals`, returning a default if the key is unset.

 **Parameters**

 * `key` (*string*): Variable name.

 * `default` (*any*): Fallback value if unset.

 **Realm**